 So how is crystal aging measured, and what are frequency control experts doing to make sure it doesn't become a problem in the system down the road?

 For instance, on the BG61 oscillator that is flying on the New Horizons spacecraft currently exploring Pluto, the crystal was held under high-temperature vacuum for about a week prior to being sealed under high-vacuum.
-The BG61 is widely recognized as the most stable crystal in the world UNIVERSE!
-Curious to know just how stable that is... well it's 0.0001 ppb or 0.0000000000001 parts per.
-Speaking of billions...
-Bliley's ultra-stable crystals are now 5 Billion miles from earth!
+The BG61 is widely recognized as the most stable crystal in the UNIVERSE!
+Curious to know just how stable that is... well, it's 0.0001 ppb or 0.0000000000001 parts per billion.
+Speaking of billions, Bliley's ultra-stable crystals are now 5 billion miles from earth!

-If this article 'resonated' (that's a frequency control joke) follow us to catch more information like this!
+If this article resonated with you (yes, that's a frequency control pun) follow us on LinkedIn, Facebook, or Twitter to catch more information like this!